Skip to main content

 Whether it's libel or slander, there are a variety of defenses available to a defendant in a defamation case.
 One absolute defense to defamation is consent.
 If the plaintiff consented to the publication of defamatory information about them, the consent is a complete defense.

 Another defense to libel or slander is truth.
 Traditionally, it was presumed that a statement was false once the plaintiff proved it was defamatory.
-Under modern law, if a plaintiff is a public figure or official, they must prove the statement is false in order to recover damages.
-Some states have extended this requirement to any plaintiff.
-If proving falsity is not a requirement, truth can be an affirmative defense in a defamation case.
+Under modern law, if a plaintiff is a public figure or public official, they must prove the statement is false in order to recover monetary damages.
+This is known as the “actual malice" standard, which requires that the plaintiff show either:

 Finally, privilege can also serve as a defense in a defamation case.
-There are absolute and conditional privileges.
+There are absolute and qualified privileges.
 Absolute privilege means that the nature of the statement or the intent of the person making the statement doesn't matter.
 Regardless of this, the privilege always applies.

-Examples of circumstances where there is absolute privilege are
+Examples of circumstances where there is absolute privilege are:

 • Judicial and legislative proceedings